 Types of Sleeping Bags

-Sleeping bags for backpacking are light and compact, making them easy to carry and easier to get back into a compact stuff sack when storing.
+Sleeping bags for backpacking are light and compact, making them easy to carry and return to a compact stuff sack when storing.
 Their downside is that they can be very snug when you climb inside.

 Sleeping Bag Shapes